aadil10i/TTS-STT-App/README.md

 # mainwebproj
-app for TTS and STT communication through a chatbox
+webapp for TTS and STT communication through a chatbox